prashiddhath/Transit-Analysis/NETWORK_COMPARISON.md

 ### Infrastructure Efficiency (IE) - Primary Metric
 *Geographic coverage per unit of infrastructure*

+**What it measures:** How much geographic area the network makes accessible per kilometer of track.
+Higher values indicate more efficient use of infrastructure investment.

+**Why it matters:** Reveals whether a network achieves broad geographic coverage efficiently or requires extensive track to serve limited areas.
+Critical for infrastructure planning and ROI assessment.

 | Time | NYC | Berlin | Singapore | Leader |
 |------|-----|--------|-----------|--------|
 | **20 min** | 0.12 | 0.48 | 0.39 | Berlin |